Devanahalli: Kempegowda International Airport

+Terminal 1

 Kempegowda International Airport, which opened on 24 May 2008, is approximately 5 km south of Devanahalli.
 The terminal was designed to serve up to 12 million passengers per year, but has been expanded to cater to 15 million passengers.
 It can be reached from Devanahalli by heading south on NH 44 and taking the left exit on the trumpet interchange.

 AirAsia India has its head office in the Alpha 3 building on the airport grounds.

+Terminal 2

+The terminal 2 of KIA was designed by Skidmore, Owings & Merrill (SOM), a firm based in Chicago, United States.
+The terminal is spread over 255,000 square meters and is designed as a "terminal in a garden".

+Food, leisure and hospitality

+Devanahalli has few five star hotels namely - JW Marriott Hotel by Marriott International, Taj Hotel Bangalore.